umbraco/UmbracoDocs/Tutorials/Editors-Manual/Version-Management/Comparing-Versions/index.md

 # Comparing Versions

-Umbraco allows you to work with multiple versions of the same page.
-All previously saved pages are stored in a version history list.

 You will never lose changes on a page because all the old versions of the page are saved in **History**.
-You also have the opportunity to access and re-publish older versions if necessary.

 To compare a page on the site with its previous versions: